Tim Vogels: Education and early research

-After graduating from Gymnasium Carolinum--one of the oldest high schools in Germany--in 1997, Tim Vogels studied physics at the Technical University of Berlin in the early 2000s.
+After graduating from Gymnasium Carolinum—one of the oldest high schools in Germany—in 1997, Tim Vogels studied physics at Technische Universität Berlin in the early 2000s.
 He endeavoured to obtain a PhD in neuroscience with the financial support of a Fulbright Program Scholarship.

 Vogels completed his doctorate research in 2007 at Brandeis University under Larry Abbott and Eve Marder's supervision and proceeded to do post-doctoral work with Rafael Yuste at Columbia University.
 His research involved computational modeling of synaptic plasticity rules and probing the balanced dynamics of excitatory and inhibitory properties of neocortical interneurons.

 After completing his first post-doctoral fellowship in 2010, he received a Marie Curie Reintegration grant for a postdoctoral stay in the laboratory of Wulfram Gerstner at the École Polytechnique Fédérale de Lausanne (EPFL).
 In 2013, he moved to the University of Oxford.
 Together with his colleagues he published highly influential research on the role of inhibitory mechanisms of neuroplasticity in shaping balanced excitation and inhibition across cortical circuits.